-We are in the process of arranging three sizable events in 2018.
+We are in the process of arranging three events taking place in summer 2018.

-- A panel and reception at Leeds International Medieval Congress 2018.
+A panel and reception at Leeds International Medieval Congress.
 At Leeds 2018, we will be showcasing some of the incredible Charlemagne materials currently held in the English Midlands and Yorkshire.
 To coincide with this reception, we have arranged a panel, chaired by Helen Fulton (University of Bristol), which includes:

 - On 3 November 2017, Marianne Ailes spoke at the Centre for Antique, Medieval, and Pre-modern Studies (NUI Galway).
 The title of Dr Ailes’s paper, which was part of the Research Labs Series, was “Tolerating the Religious Other in Crusading Literature”.

 - 18–20 October 2017, La chanson de geste et le sacré (Colloque International de la Société Rencesvals, Clermont-Ferrand)

 - Philip Bennett, “La Chanson d’Aiquin: entre croisade et pèlerinage” (11:30 Wednesday 18 October)

 - Marianne Ailes, “Les reliques dans les chansons de geste” (14:15 Wednesday 18 October)